xiaofanliang/starter-hugo-academic/content/project/collaboration/index.md

 ---
-title: "The heterogenous impact of COVID-19 pandemic on global scientific collaboration"
+title: "The Heterogenous Impact of COVID-19 Pandemic on Global Scientific Collaboration"
 summary: How has COVID-19 pandemic impacted international scientific collaboration?
 Which disciplines or which countries suffer more?
 Do developing countries leverage COVID-19 to grow their research influence in the scientific networks?
 tags:
 - Spatial Social Networks